 Choose Configuration Type

-Select "Full Hybrid Configuration" for complete feature set
+Select "Full Hybrid Configuration" for the complete feature set

 Enter Credentials